Faxter/fx-nono/README.md

 | rows    | list of list of int | row hints (each inner list contains the hints for one row)      |
 | columns | list of list of int | column hints (each inner list contains the hints for one column)|

 Theoretically, we could do without width and height because they are implicitly given by the length of the hint lists.
-But this way, it is easier to immediately read to size of the puzzle.
+But this way it is easier to immediately read to size of the puzzle.

 ## feature ideas
+* use thicker border lines every five cells for easier reading
 * display cell states with sprites instead of plain colour
 * menu for selecting puzzle file to load
 * saving/loading progress in personal save file